 Honors Program History

-The Honors Program at the then-Coppin State College was developed during the 1980-1981 academic year by Dr. Delores Kelley, the Dean of the Lower Division.
-The Program was created in response to a mandate by the Board of Trustees of State Universities and Colleges that required all colleges and universities under its charge to establish honors programs.
+The Honors Program started during the 1980-1981 academic year by then-Dean of the Lower Division, Delores Kelley.
+It was created as a response to the Board of Trustees of State Universities and Colleges’ mandate that required all colleges and universities under its jurisdiction to establish honors programs.

-In 1998, Ron L. Collins Sr. became Dean of the Honors Division and served until 2018.
-Under his leadership, the mission of the program—graduate school preparation--was reinforced with the establishment of the Institute for Standardized Testing, where students are readied for graduate-school entrance exams.
-Towards the end of his tenure as Dean, the mission of the Honors Program was expanded to include the career development of each student.
+Ron L. Collins Sr. became Dean of the Honors Division and served until 2018.
+Under his leadership, the mission of the program—graduate school preparation--was reinforced with the establishment of the Institute for Standardized Testing, where students can prepare for graduate school entrance exams.
+Towards the end of his tenure, the Honors Program mission expanded to include career development.

 Have questions about the Honors Program, or about taking a standardized test for graduate or professional school?
 Reach out to us—we're happy to help!